Eastleigh F.C.: Club colours, nickname and mascot

 Eastleigh's colours are blue and white.
 They play in predominantly blue shirts with a white trim.
 They have white shorts and blue socks.

 The club were without an official nickname until 2005 when a competition was run amongst the fans and "Spitfires" was chosen by supporter Mike Wimbridge.
 The Spitfire aeroplane was built in Southampton and first flown from Eastleigh Aerodrome, now Southampton Airport.

 After the club gained its official nickname the club had an irregular mascot, Sammy the Spitfire, who was a dog.
-However, in 2015 a new mascot was selected, Brooksy the Bear, in honour of Mr Derik Brooks, who founded the club in 1946.
+However, in 2015 a new mascot was selected, Brooksy Bear, in honour of Mr Derik Brooks, who founded the club in 1946.

-For the 2024–25 season, they have two mascots: Mr. Brooksy Bear and Mrs. Brooksy Bear.
+For the 2024–25 season, they have two mascots: Brooksy Bear and Mrs Brooksy.

 Rivalries

-In Eastleigh's earlier Wessex League days they had rivalries with Sholing Sports, Hamble as well as a continued rivalry with A.F.C.
-Totton, who beat them 2–1 in the Wessex League cup final in the 2002–2003 season.
-As Eastleigh rose through the leagues their main rivals became Salisbury City whom they enjoyed a 4–0 victory over in the 2003–04 season.
-They have also had a rivalry with Havant & Waterlooville in recent years, largely sparked by the appointment of Ian Baird as Eastleigh manager in 2007.

-As Eastleigh joined the Conference it lost any league games to teams within a radius of 40 miles, but regularly contested the Hampshire Derby with Aldershot Town and with Havant & Waterlooville.
+In the club's early history, while competing in the lower tiers of the English football pyramid, Eastleigh’s primary rivalries were localised affairs against nearby Hampshire clubs, including Sholing, Hamble, AFC Totton and Winchester City.

+During the mid-2000s to the 2010s however, as Eastleigh climbed into the National League South, matches against Havant & Waterlooville and Salisbury City rose to prominence in their place.
+The rivalry with Havant & Waterlooville in particular, intensified following the appointment of former Havant manager Ian Baird as Eastleigh boss in October 2007.
+Meanwhile, competitive meetings with Salisbury became less frequent due to their off-field financial struggles, which ultimately culminated in the club's liquidation in 2014.

+Presently, Eastleigh's most prominent fixture is against Aldershot Town, with both clubs having competed together in the National League since the 2014–15 season.
+Dubbed the Hampshire Derby (along with matches against Havant) the rivalry features a somewhat unrequited dynamic, due to Aldershot having more traditional rivalries of their own.
+In a similar vein, fixtures against Woking have also grown in importance during this sustained period in the fifth tier.